Social and Cultural Anthropology (Master)

 → These results are based on feedback from 34 graduates.

-*You can find precise information on implementation, evaluation and use as well as further data for this degree programme in the graduate tracking "Social and Cultural Anthropology".
+*You can find further information on career entry and career paths in the tracking of graduates "Social and Cultural Anthropology".